MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-dot-productfunction.md

 ## Arguments

-* *series1, series2*: Input numeric arrays to be element-wise multiplied and then summed into a double type value.
+* *series1, series2*: Input dynamic arrays with numeric data, to be element-wise multiplied and then summed into a double type value.

 ## Returns

-Returns a double type value with the sum of the elements of the array, created by the element-wise multiplication operation between the two inputs.
+Returns a real type value with the sum of the elements of the array, created by the element-wise multiplication operation between the two inputs.
-Any non-numeric element or non-existing element (arrays of different sizes) will be ignored.
+Any non-numeric element of the input series or non-existing element (arrays of different sizes) will be ignored.

 > [!NOTE]
-> If the input contains empty arrays, the result is `null`.
+> If the input contains empty arrays or one of the inputs is null, the result is `null`.

 ## Example